LegalizeAdulthood/refactor-test-suite/Contributing.md

 updated from the generated `Tool.md` and result diffs can be added as the cases are tested.

+## Executable renumber-tests

+Example: `renumber-tests RefactorTest R R results`

+The executable renumber-tests is used to renumber the test cases sequentially within the source files.
+This makes the test cases easier to execute since results can be recorded sequentially for a tool.
+The tool will renumber the test markers in source files, in results files and update the corresponding test case diffs.
+The tool assumes that a single file only has test cases for a single refactoring.
+All the test files in the test suite follow this pattern.

+Use this tool if you add new test cases somewhere in the middle of an existing test case source file.
+First run add-tests to add the new test cases where they are in the file and then use renumber-tests to resequence all the tests, including your new tests, as a single group of tests.
+Best practice is to git commit the results of add-tests and then make a separate commit for the results of renumber-tests.

 ## Executable drop-comments

 Example: `cat results/diffs/ABD1.txt | drop-comments`